For Community Partners

 - STUDENT INTERNS AND GAP YEAR OPPORTUNITIES

-- If you are interested in creating an internship or gap year opportunity for students at your community organization please visit the Career Development Center for more information.
+- If you are interested in creating an internship or gap year opportunity for students at your community organization please visit the Boerigter Center for Calling and Career for more information.

 Tips for working with Hope College volunteers